Blog

 What is sales tax?

 Sales tax is a consumption tax imposed on the sale of goods and services at the state and local levels in the United States.
-Unlike Value Added Tax (VAT) in Europe, US sales tax is typically not included in the displayed price and is added at the point of sale.
-The tax rates and regulations vary across different states, cities, and counties, making it a complex landscape to navigate.
+Unlike Value Added Tax (VAT), which is also a consumption tax, US sales tax is typically not included in the displayed price and is added at the point of sale.

 State sales tax

+Most states in the US impose a statewide sales tax, making it a common revenue source.
 Each state in the US has the authority to set its own sales tax rates and regulations.
 State sales tax rates range from zero to nearly 8%, depending on the state.
-For example, Alaska, Delaware, Montana, New Hampshire, and Oregon do not impose a state sales tax.
+For example, the five states—Alaska, Delaware, Montana, New Hampshire, and Oregon—do not impose a statewide sales tax.
 However, in states like California, Indiana, and Rhode Island, state sales tax rates currently exceed 7%.
+Washington has one of the highest combined state and local sales tax rates in the country.
+In comparison, Colorado has a relatively low state sales tax rate of 2.9%.

 Local sales tax

 In addition to state sales tax, many local jurisdictions, such as counties, cities, and districts, may impose their own sales tax.
 These local sales taxes are added to the state sales tax, resulting in the total sales tax rate for a particular area.
-It’s essential to be aware of both state and local tax rates to accurately calculate the sales tax owed, as combined they can reach nearly 10%.
+In some jurisdictions, both state and local sales taxes are applied at the same rate to all taxable transactions, ensuring consistency in tax application.
+It’s essential to be aware of both state and local tax rates to accurately calculate the sales tax owed, as combined they can reach over 10%.

 Economic nexus